mobius-network/mobius-client-ruby/README.md

       params[:public_key]                       # User's public key
     )

+    # Important!
+Otherwise, token will be considered valid.
+    token.validate!

     # Converts issued token into JWT and sends it to user.
     #
     # Note: this is not the requirement.
 Instead of JWT, application might save token.hash along